 - Add the noodles and stir.

 - Cook covered over medium heat until all the ingredients are cooked throughout.
 Stir occasionally to avoid sticking.

 - Add the cilantro and season with pepper and salt to taste.

-- Serve hot alongside bread toasts.
+- Serve hot alongside toasted rustic bread.